RiverVoices, A Community Contest Sharing Stories about the Boise River and Payette River Watersheds, A Flowing Future Together

 All pictures were taken by Dick Jordan

-The Boise River watershed is the ancestral, cultural, and unceded territory of the Shoshone, Bannock, and the Northern Paiute people.
+The Boise and Payette River watersheds are the ancestral, cultural, and unceded territory of the Shoshone, Bannock, and the Northern Paiute people.
 Historically, these indigenous tribes used the Boise Valley as a winter encampment and gathering place for fishing, harvesting, and trade.
 While these tribes were forcibly removed to various reservations in the late 19th century, they maintain strong ancestral and legal connections to the watershed today.
 The Nimiipuu (Nez Perce) people primarily used homelands further north, but they regularly traveled to the Boise River valley for annual trading fairs.

 .